-- 14. According to the nutrition survey, the rise in anaemia prevalence since 2012 can be partially attributed to insufficient availability and consumption of iron-rich foods.
+- a public health concern.10 The prevalence of malnutrition among pregnant and lactating women and girls was 6.6 percent overall: 8.1 percent among pregnant women and girls and 4.5 percent among those who were lactating. - 13.
+According to the nutrition survey, the rise in anaemia prevalence since 2012 can be partially attributed to insufficient availability and consumption of iron-rich foods.
 In recent years, fortified wheat flour and vegetable oil have not been included in general food rations, which may have contributed to this situation.
 11 It has also been reported also that iron absorption during metabolism can be impeded by customs such as heavy tea drinking before and after meals.
 Households' limited purchasing power could also have impeded access to iron-rich foods such as meat.
-WFP reverted to procuring fortified vegetable oil in September 2016 and is currently identifying local suppliers with the capacity to fortify wheat flour for use in humanitarian assistance. - 15.
-Adult Sahrawi refugees now face greater risk of diet-based non-communicable diseases than previously.
+WFP reverted to procuring fortified vegetable oil in September 2016 and is currently identifying local suppliers with the capacity to fortify wheat flour for use in humanitarian assistance. - 14.
+Adult refugees now face greater risk of diet-based non-communicable diseases than previously.
 The prevalence of overweight and obesity among women and girls of reproductive age has risen sharply and currently stands at 67 percent.
-The 2016 nutrition survey presents the situation as a public health challenge and further studies incorporating gender and age analyses are needed. - 16.
-There is a need to raise awareness of good nutrition practices among the general population, including for infant and young child feeding.
+The 2016 nutrition survey presents the situation as a public health challenge and further studies incorporating gender and age analyses are needed. - 15.
+There is a need to raise awareness of good nutrition practices among the camp population, including for infant and young child feeding.
 Campaigns should target men and boys, as well as women and girls of reproductive age and schoolchildren.
-Findings and recommendations from a January 2019 gender analysis and the nutrition literature reveal how gender disparities may affect nutrition-related behaviour, including with regard to the high prevalence of anaemia among pregnant and lactating women and girls. - 17.
-Sahrawi women and men enjoy societal equality and equity.
-Nonetheless, there are gaps in our understanding of how women and men manage their roles and responsibilities at the household level when it comes to food security and nutrition.
-We need a more detailed understanding of persistent food insecurity and anaemia among Sahrawi refugees and it their root causes, including with regard to sex and age.
-There are challenges to achieving gender equality among the Sahrawi, and WFP needs to build evidence, together with the community, that shows how gender inequalities affect food security and nutrition.
+Findings and recommendations from a January 2019 gender analysis and the nutrition literature reveal how gender disparities may affect nutrition-related behaviour, including regarding the high prevalence of anaemia among pregnant and lactating women and girls. - 16.
+Among the Sahrawi population, women and men enjoy societal equality and equity.
+Nonetheless, there are gaps in WFP's understanding of how women and men manage their roles and responsibilities at the household level when it comes to food security and nutrition.
+There is a need for a more detailed understanding of persistent food insecurity and anaemia among the camp population and their root causes, including with regard to sex and age.
+There are challenges to achieving gender equality, and WFP needs to build evidence, together with the community, that shows how gender inequalities affect food security and nutrition.
 Gender has not yet been fully mainstreamed in WFP operations, and renewed efforts are needed to move from the theory of gender equality to the practice of implementing programmes that are gender responsive.
-Recommendations from the gender analysis are based on several opportunities identified with regard to the WFP programme, as described in this interim country strategic plan (ICSP). - 18.
+Recommendations from the gender analysis are based on several opportunities identified with regard to the WFP programme, as described in this interim country strategic plan (ICSP). - 17.
 Women and girls play an influential role in Sahrawi society.
 They are involved in household and community decision making: 2017 post-distribution monitoring shows that more than 60 percent of women make all household decisions regarding food.
-This role for women is
+This role for women is encouraged by the Sahrawi leadership in the camps.
+All humanitarian assistance at extended distribution sites is managed by women through committees in which they, as neighbourhood leaders (jefas de barrio), influence the targeting of food assistance at the community level. - 18.
+Sahrawi people are traditionally semi-nomadic, with a diet based primarily on meat and dairy products.
+The dependence on food assistance in the camps has changed their eating habits.